- Scientific name: Platichthys flesus (previously Pleuronectes flesus)

 Flounder can be found all around the UK and Ireland throughout the year, but in late winter/early spring they tend to move away into deeper water to spawn meaning they turn up in anglers catches less often at this time of year, although they still can be caught.
 Flounder are found around almost all of the UK and although they are more common in the cooler water around the British Isles and the Nordic countries they can be found in the warmer waters of the Mediterranean and along parts of the north coast of Africa.
 Flounder travel so far inland they have occasionally also been observed in land-locked Switzerland.
 Flounders have something of a reputation as an invasive species outside of Europe and are found in US and Canadian waters, including in the Great Lakes.
 Flounder are not native to the North American continent and it is assumed that they are present there due to being transported across the Atlantic in the ballast water of transportation vessels.
 Flounder are not thought to have a significant impact on the eco-systems of North America and are not considered a dangerous or damaging invasive species.

 Flounder are happy to feed in very shallow water and can sometimes come so close to the shore they are in literally inches of water.
 Flounder can live in water with a very low salinity level and can travel very far up rivers to the extent that freshwater anglers using earthworms as bait sometimes catch them from locations very far inland.
 Many anglers looking at marks many miles inland simply do not believe that saltwater fish can be found there, only to be surprised when flounder are caught.
 Flounder prefer muddy and sandy ground and are usually found in estuaries, large shallow bays and sandy beaches close to where rivers join the sea.
-Muddy or sandy beaches that hold lugworm and ragworm offer higher chances of flounder catches, especially if they are next to a flowing river or estuary.
+Muddy or sandy beaches that hold lugworm and ragworm offer higher chances of flounder catches, while estuaries are also likely to hold good numbers of flounder.

 Reputation as a Table Fish and Conservation Status